Angel0po/EDA_BON-AO/README.md

    It would seem that the occurrences of artists in playlists are more consistent than the their occurences in charts.
 Feid, who appeared in all of the top 5 chart counts across different platforms yet did not make the top 5 of the total char counts.

-   Meanwhile all of the top 5 artists in chart counts across different platforms were also the same artists in top 5 among total chart counts.
+   Meanwhile, all of the top 5 artists in chart counts across different platforms were also the same artists in the top 5 among total chart counts.

 ---

 ### 8. Key Takeaways

-Summarize the major insights gained from the analysis.
+We have found out that if the song has 3 or fewer credited artists, was released during the 2020s, is in tune with C sharp, and is in the major mode, the more likely that the song will show up on the given dataset.

+In terms of platform statistics, if the song is in spotify playlists

 ---